openjdk/jextract/doc/GUIDE.md

 void delete_point(struct Point* ptr);
 ```

-The pointer that is returned by the corresponding method that jextract generates
-for this function does not have the correct bounds or lifetime associated with it.
+The pointer that is returned by `new_point` does not have the correct bounds or lifetime
-These things are not possible to figure out automatically (for instance, a pointer
+associated with it.
+These properties can not be inferred: for instance, a pointer could
-could point at a single `Point` struct, or an array of multiple `Point` structs).
+point at a single `Point` struct, or an array of multiple `Point` structs.

 The `reinterpret` method can be used to associate the correct bounds and lifetime: